nginx/unit-docs/source/configuration.rst

    * - :samp:`timeout`
      - Request timeout in seconds.
-If an app process exceeds this limit while handling a request, Unit alerts it to cancel the request and returns an HTTP error to the client.
+If an app process exceeds this limit while handling a request, Unit alerts it to cancel the request and returns the error's HTTP status code to the client.

    * - :samp:`requests`
      - Maximum number of requests Unit allows an app process to serve.
 If the